-She was invited to be the first woman to conduct the Royal Oman Symphony Orchestra and Jersey Symphony Orchestra and has been invited to work with orchestras around the world including Bombay Chamber Orchestra, Simón Bolívar Symphony Orchestra, Venezuela Symphony Orchestra, Teresa Carreño Symphony Orchestra among others.
+She has served as Principal Conductor of the Hallam Sinfonia, Haffner Orchestra, Huddersfield Philharmonic Orchestra, and Music Director of the Wellington College Orchestra in the UK, as well as the Orquesta Sinfónica de Falcón in Venezuela.
+She was the first woman invited to conduct both the Royal Oman Symphony Orchestra and the Jersey Symphony Orchestra, and has appeared with international ensembles including the Bombay Chamber Orchestra, Simón Bolívar Symphony Orchestra, Venezuela Symphony Orchestra, and Teresa Carreño Symphony Orchestra.

 Debussy: La Mer